GDI-HE/GeoPortal.rlp/documentation/requirement_topnews_parser.md

 ## Introduction

 The `topNews` template is designed for creating news articles in MediaWiki.
-It's particularly useful for highlighting important news or announcements at the top of the landingpage.
+It's particularly useful for highlighting important news or announcements at the top of the landing page.

 ## How to Use the `topNews` Template